creativeprojects/resticprofile/docs/content/schedules/systemd.md

         rGvQzqQI7kNX+v7EPXj4B0tSUeBBJJCEu4mgajZNAhwHtbw==
 ```

-Generated with the following, see [systemd credentials docs](https://systemd.io/CREDENTIALS/)
-for more details.
-This could allow, for example,
-using a TPM-backed encrypted password, outside of the
+Generated with the following.
+See [systemd credentials docs](https://systemd.io/CREDENTIALS/) for more details.
+This allows using a TPM-backed encrypted password outside the resticprofile config.
-resticprofile config itself

 ```shell
 systemd-ask-password -n | sudo systemd-creds encrypt --name=restic-repo-password -p - -